RamaFararjeh/Git-Practice-Rama-Fararjeh/README.md

 This repository contains my answers and files for the Git & GitHub assignment.
 I created a Python file that prints "Hello GitHub!", worked with branches, and practiced pull requests.
-I also added an inf
+I also added an info file, updated the README, and added a .gitignore for Python cache files.